Xilinx/PYNQ/docs/source/pynq_alveo.rst

 =====================

-PYNQ now supports XRT-based platforms including Amazon's AWS F1 and Alveo for cloud and on-premesis deployment.
+PYNQ now supports XRT-based platforms including Amazon's AWS F1 and Alveo for cloud and on-premise deployment.
 PYNQ Alveo Edition contains the updated PYNQ libraries for PCIe support and new examples to help get started quickly.
 If you are new to PYNQ we recommend browsing the rest of the documentation to fully understand the core PYNQ concepts as these form the foundation of PYNQ